 The school days begins at 8.30am and the school gates close at 8.45am.
 Registration for all year groups closes at 8.50am.

-Hazel Clarke, our Attendance Officer will contact Parent/Carers when there is regular absence or more than two incidences of lateness in one half term before the intervention of the Headteacher and Education Welfare Service.
+Attendance Officer will contact Parent/Carers when there is regular absence or more than two incidences of lateness in one half term before the intervention of the Headteacher and Education Welfare Service.

 Parents/carers are actively encouraged to make dental and medical appointments outside of school hours.